 The Takeaway: Be sure to have at least four different strains of Kratom on hand, and rotate between them as much as possible to reduce your chance of building up a tolerance to their particular alkaloid profiles.

-Tip #3: Supplement To Balance
+Tip #3: Adjust To Balance

-In particular, many consumers say that taking magnesium supplements has helped to stop their tolerance from getting too high.
+In particular, many consumers say that taking magnesium has helped to stop their tolerance from getting too high.

 Magnesium is a natural NMDA substance.
 NMDA antagonists, as they are known, interfere at some of the binding sites for Kratom.
 These particular binding sites may be partially responsible for Kratom tolerance, so taking magnesium can prevent some of these effects.